rohit4kk/gta_mod/README.md

   Press <kbd>Left Ctrl</kbd> + <kbd>M</kbd> to open the menu.
 Doesn't work in multiplayer
 </p>
 <p align="center">
    READ THE INSTRUCTIONS.
-EVERYTHING YOU NEED TO KNOW IS ALREADY HERE.
+EVERYTHING YOU NEED TO KNOW IS NOT ALREADY HERE.
 </p>

 ## Introduction